 Henderson has spearheaded innovative educational programs, ranging from convening CEOs on ethics in business practice to infusing mainstream media with compelling faith voices on issues such as a moral economy, sex trafficking, immigration, gun violence, LGBT equality, Islamophobia and antisemitism.
 She co-founded Face to Face | Faith to Faith—a multifaith program educating a new generation of young leaders from the US and conflict and post conflict regions around the world as peacemakers for our global society.

 Henderson was named co-recipient of the Guru Nanak Interfaith Prize for her lifelong passion to create spaces for authentic interfaith engagement.
 She joined esteemed past winners including His Holiness the 14th Dalai Lama of Tibet.

-Henderson serves on the Advisory Board of Duke University’s Islamic Studies Center and the Multifaith Leadership Advisory Board for New York University; and is a Board member of the Summit Preparatory School in Kalispell, MT.
+Henderson was nominated and selected as an Arthur Vining Davis Foundation’s Fellow for the 2017 Aspen Ideas Festival for her outstanding and respected leadership in the multifaith leadership development field.
+She serves on the Advisory Board of Duke University’s Islamic Studies Center and the Multifaith Leadership Advisory Board for New York University; and is a Board member of the Summit Preparatory School in Kalispell, MT.

 She earned her Masters of Divinity degree at Union Theological Seminary and her doctorate at Teachers College, Columbia University.
 She is ordained in the Presbyterian Church (U.S.A).